ayankayode/Springboard/FannieMae/README.md

 Logistic regression and XGBoost techniques were explored - XGBoost had better results.

 ## Result
+Different experiments were carried out using Support Vector Machines(SVM), Logistic Regression and Gradient Boosting (XGBoost).
+XGBoost had the best result in predicting which loan will or will not foreclose during a recession with a weighted 97.86% accuracy.
+Specifically, 73% accuracy was achieved in identifying loans that are prone to foreclose depending mainly .

-Overall, the lenders should be worried about loan with low equity, based on California, Florida or Arizona, for unmodified properties.
-If it is not a primary residential property, the original term is above average and the debt to income ratio of the borrower is in the upper limit of what is acceptable.
+Overall, the results show that mortgage with low equity to value ratio that the property is based in California, Florida or Arizona that has never been modified (improved/extended) are more prone to foreclosure during a recession that the others Other important factors that makes a mortgage prone to foreclosure in recession are If it is not a primary residential property, the original term is above average and the debt to income ratio of the borrower is in the upper limit of what is acceptable.

 Finally, the distribution of the confusion matrix per year show that predictions are more accurate as we move closer to the year of recession.

 ## Author
 Kayode Ayankoya